KDE/releaseme/plasma/README.md

 ## On Beta day (setting versions)
  - Add release exceptions array to ./plasma-git-repos and run "./plasma-git-repos -r 5.xx" to update list of things to package in git-repositories-for-release
  - set QT_VERSION and KF5_VERSION in ./plasma-update-versions-kf5 and run that script to set version agreed at cycle kickoff (make sure to check the exceptions)
+ - Edit plasma-bugzilla-versions to add a new version git-stable-Plasma/5.xx

 ## On Tar days (making tars)
  - update VERSIONS.inc